radargun/radargun/docs/architecture/design_documentation.md

 ### Extensions

 RadarGun is extensible in plugins, reporters and also in stages.
-If you don't want to include your stages in the core JAR, you can put your module into the extensions/ directory.
-Try
+We try to keep only the most common Traits and Stages in core (e.g. those managing service lifecycle) while Traits specific to cache-like API, querying and the tests using these are in their respective modules in the extensions/ directory.
+You can start adapting your own API, and there's a Hello-World example of a module defining an extension; try

     mvn clean install -Pextension-example